Fire-ravaged California city turns to hockey for respite

 Everything was lost, including 8-year-old Daniel Wagner's pet bunny and his hockey gear.
 School remains closed until next week

-"It's terrible to be 8 years old and have to run out of your house with nothing," Daniel father David Wagner said.
+"It's terrible to be 8 years old and have to run out of your house with nothing," Daniel's father David Wagner said.
 "He has no toys, no Legos ... nothing."

 David Wagner said Daniel's participation in the hockey tournament Sunday "was definitely needed."
 He said Daniel suffers from nightmares of fire and evacuation.
 Anything that reminds him of his routine before the fire is welcome.

-Note: This story has been corrected to say that Charles Schulz was a Minnesota native who lived in Santa Rosa, California.
-He was not a Santa Rosa native.